loda-lang/loda-cpp/src/mine/README.md

 ## Program Generation

 There are multiple generators available with differing strategies.
-They can generate programs either randomly or deterministally.
+They can generate programs either randomly or deterministically.
 Random program generators can use statistics on existing LODA program to define probability distributions.
 We also distinguish between generators that create programs from scratch, or that mutate randomly chosen existing programs, or use patterns or templates to create programs.

 All generator implement the [Generator](generator.hpp) interface.
 They are identified using a plain version number and instantiated using a factory class.